Manningham United Blues FC

 Manningham United Blues Football Club is an Australian soccer club from Templestowe, a suburb of Melbourne, Victoria.
+The club competes in Victoria Premier League 1.
 The club was formed in 1999 by local residents and was known as Manningham Juniors Soccer Club.

 In 2010, Manningham Juniors Soccer Club obtained a Senior Men's license from Fawkner SC.
 Manningham United plays their senior games at Pettys Reserve.

 History

 In 1999, the club, originally known as Manningham Juniors Soccer Club, had just three junior teams, with a committee led by Paul Martinello and Tari Mallia.

 Fawkner-Whittlesea Blues

 In 2004 Fawkner Blues merged with Whittlesea Stallions to form Fawkner-Whittlesea Blues.
 Their home games were played at Whittlesea's home stadium Epping Stadium.
 The merge only lasted until 2006.
 The club played in the 2005 and 2006 Victorian Premier League.
 In 2005 they finished fourth but only six points from first.
 The following year, the final year before Fawkner-Whittlesea dissolved, it finished 10th.
 At the end of 2006, Fawkner opted to go back to being a stand-alone club and Whittlesea forming a partnership with Bulleen Lions to form the Whittlesea Zebras, who have been known as Moreland Zebras FC since 2011.

 In 2013, Manningham were playing in the Victorian State League 5 and had finished 5th.
 Fawkner on the other hand playing in State League 1 would finish dead last, below Eastern Lions by 6 points.